-To provide scientific knowledge and tools to advise solutions that support sustainable development of Australia’s coastal and marine resources, including monitoring and mitigation of environmental impacts, observational and modelling capabilities to assess and anticipate the dynamics and vulnerability of coastal assets, conservation of marine biodiversity and supporting future blue industries.
+Our ocean and coastal research provides scientific knowledge and tools to advise solutions that support sustainable development of Australia’s coastal and marine resources – including monitoring and mitigation of environmental impacts, observational and modelling capabilities – to assess and anticipate the dynamics and vulnerability of coastal assets, conserve marine biodiversity and support future blue industries.

 - Biogeochemical analyses and processes including contaminants, phytoplankton biochemistry and ecology and food

-- The development and application of appropriate modelling tools to support the tactical and strategic decisions to be made by our clients for the appropriate management of our marine ecosystems.
+- Development and application of appropriate modelling tools to support tactical and strategic decisions of our clients for the appropriate management of our marine ecosystems.
 Our spectrum of modelling tools ranges from simple to highly complex with the latter including a ‘whole of system’ model that incorporates coupled biophysical and socioeconomic components.